-For those graduate students who will remain resident during the summer, the information below provides details of the provision available over the Long Vacation 2023.
+For those graduate students who will remain resident during the vacation, the information below provides details of the provision available.
 You might want to keep this somewhere handy, bookmarking the link for convenience.

 Please remember that not all of the College’s services are available outside term, and that College staff normally take leave at various points over the summer, especially in August, so please factor that into any planning, particularly if it relates to time-sensitive requests about accommodation or academic administration.